theodore-norvell/cogent/README.md

      }
 ```

-And you should periodically send the controller a sequence of tick events fairly frequently:
+And your code should send the controller a sequence of tick events fairly frequently:

 ```C
      /* Do this fairly frequently. */